 - Howard Alper, Organometallic and organic chemistry

-- Louis Barriault, Organic chemistry, synthesis of natural
+- Louis Barriault, Organic chemistry, synthesis of natural products and methodology

 - S. Barry, Inorganic Materials Chemistry